Pylons/akhet/docs/intro.rst

 Introduction to Akhet 2
 %%%%%%%%%%%%%%%%%%%%%%%

+This chapter discusses Akhet's history and current status.
+The second chapter introduces some vocabulary terms.
+The third chapter summarizes how to create a Pyramid application using the recommended skeleton, and how to use the Pyramid and Akhet development versions.
+The next several chapters analyze different aspects of the default application, and discuss various enhancements you can add to it.
+The final chapters discuss other Pyramid topics.

 Akhet evolved out of a Pyramid/SQLAlchemy application scaffold.
 It then grew more Pylons-like features, a small library, and documentation that expanded to become a general introduction to Pyramid.
 In Akhet 2, the